eregon/benchmark-interface/README.md

 benchmarks written for `benchmark-ips` expect.
 Therefore if a benchmark takes less than a tenth of a second it is run several times so that it takes about a second.
-The number of iterations is the same for all benchmarks in the same set and is printed at the set starts.
+The number of iterations is the same for all benchmarks in the same set and is printed as the set starts.

 You can turn this off with `--no-scale`